deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 ***Proximal***

-*<\despair>*
+*\<despair\>*

-Reviewing a life\—*honestly* reviewing a life---was not an easy task.
+Reviewing a life—*honestly* reviewing a life---was not an easy task.
 Especially not when honesty compelled one to take a rough estimate of the body count.

 Proximal had never personally overseen a cleansing.
 He’d been *involved* ind dozens, always in support roles, administrative oversight, intelligence-gathering.
 He’d chosen his Cabal name quite deliberately: He was always *close* to the action.
 It had suited him well, over the millennia.